Actual Deferral Percentage / Contribution Percentage Tests - Explained

 Back to: ACCOUNTING, TAX, & REPORTING

-Actual Deferral Percentage & Actual Contribution Percentage Tests
+How are the Actual Deferral Percentage & Actual Contribution Percentage Tests Used?

 Generally, the ADP test is used to compare the average percentage of the deferral salary of the highly compensated employee (HCE).
 The compensation is done to that of non-highly compensated employees (NHCE).
 HCE refers to any of the employees who have more than 5 percent interest at any time of the current or previous year.
 Note that the ADP test covers both pre-tax and after-tax Roth deferrals.
 However, the contributions do not relate to the catch-up.

 When implementing ADP and ACP tests there are a number of steps involved.
 They include the following: